TedZhangHao/Few-shot-Time-series-Classification/README.md

 A novel feature-level multi-modal networks, **Sequence-Spectrogram Fusion Network (SSFN)**, is developed for fitting our data augmentation approach.

-Our few-shot framework is demonstrated efficient as well as effective for wind turbine health diagnosis.
+Our few-shot framework is demonstrated efficient as well as effective on the task of wind turbine health diagnosis.
 ## Our Workflow
 The workflow is depicted as follows:
 <p align="center">